To start the game, choose your language:

 Duo Bag

-Goal of the round : Collect as many pairs as possible.
+The goal of the round : To collect as many pairs as possible.

-Preparing for the turn : Remove the tokens from the plate and mix them.
+Preparing the round : Detach the tokens from the board and shuffle them.
 Then, spread them face down on the table so that none of the players can identify them.

 Progress of the tour :

-The first player turns over 2 cards of his choice.
+The first player turns over 2 cards of their choice.

-• If the cards are not identical, the player turns them face down again.
-It is then the next player to play.
+- If the cards are not identical, the player turns them face down again.
+Then it is the next player's turn.

-The game ends once all pairs have been found.
+The game ends once all the pairs have been found.

-The winner is the one with the most pairs.
+The winner is the one who has the most pairs.

-Preparing for the turn : The game grid is located in the center of the goose game on the front of the coloring bag.
-Detach the tokens from the plate and turn them over to the side of the symbols (O and X).
-Both players choose tokens of the same symbol.
+Preparing the round : The game board is located in the center of the game board on the side of the coloring bag.
+Detach the tokens from the board and turn them over to show the symbols (O and X).
+Both players choose tokens with the same symbol.

 Progress of the tour :

 The youngest player starts.
-He places a token in one of the squares on the grid.
-Then it is the other player's turn to place a token in the grid.
+They place a token in one of the squares on the grid.
+Then it's the other player's turn to place a token in the grid.
 And so on…

 The first player to line up 3 identical symbols wins the game.